 You may only receive the care from a care provider designated by us.
 Which care providers may deliver the care is specified for each type of care.
-You are entitled to reimbursement of the costs of care provided by a care provider not appointed by us, provided we have given our authorisation before you receive the care.
+You are entitled to reimbursement of the costs of care provided by a care provider not appointed by us, provided we have given our written authorisation before you receive the care.

 For some forms of care, we set a maximum rate per session or treatment from a non-contracted care provider.
 The maximum rates do not apply to care from contracted care providers.
-The care providers contracted by us can be found at www.hollandzorg.com/carefinder.
-If our contract with a care provider ends during the period you are receiving care from that care provider, you retain the right to reimbursement for the rest of the treatment programme as if the care provider were still contracted by us.
+The care providers contracted by us can be found at www.hollandzorg.com/careprovider.
+In some cases, the agreement between us and the care provider ends the moment you receive care from that care provider.
+In that case, you are entitled to reimbursement of the costs of the remaining care to be provided by this care provider as if the contract was still in place.